-The content is based upon DMP’s requirements for practical dosimetry and reporting, and includes details of how to set up, calibrate and deploy dosimeters, how to read and download data, how to interpret and calculate results, how to complete the DMP reporting form, and legislative requirements and responsibilities.
+The content is based upon DMIRS’s requirements for practical dosimetry and reporting, and includes details of how to set up, calibrate and deploy dosimeters, how to read and download data, how to interpret and calculate results, how to complete the DMIRS online SRS reporting form, and legislative requirements and responsibilities.

 The course is divided into short presentations accompanied by comprehensive lecture notes and background information, audio demonstrations, examples, calculations and hands-on practical work.
 Participants are encouraged to bring their own dosimeters with them but this is not a pre-requisite, as demonstration instruments will be available.
 Breaks between presentations allow delegates to ask questions, discuss relevant issues, and use instruments.